pqhuy98/wow-converter/README.md

 ![screenshot 2](https://github.com/pqhuy98/wow-converter/blob/main/docs/icecrown.jpg?raw=true)

 Note: the tool works well for Wrath of the Lich King models and below.
 Later expansions will work but do expect some bugs!

-Give this repo a ⭐ if you find it useful or interesting!

 ---